 Who's in charge?

-// On this page you will find everything about Who's in charge?
-(In Dutch: Wie is de baas?)
-From the process of creating the illustrations and the content of the book to videos, the free lesson plan and reviews.
+// On this page you’ll find everything about Who’s in Charge? (in Dutch: Wie is de baas? ): the process behind the illustrations and the book, videos, the free lesson plan, reviews, and the latest news.

 How do you make politics fun for children aged 8 and up?

-For publisher Luitingh-Sijthoff (Youth & Child) I illustrated the non-fiction book Who's in charge? by journalist and
+For publisher Luitingh-Sijthoff Kind & Jeugd (Youth & Child) I illustrated the non-fiction book Who's in charge? by journalist and

 This book explains how politics works in an accessible, fluent and funny way, especially for children aged about 8 years and up.